shuhui-wang/shuhui-wang/README.md

 ### 🍀 Fun facts about me

-🗣️ Multilingual (English/Mandarin/Cantonese)
+🗣️ Try to be multilingual (English/Mandarin/Cantonese) 😅

 💵 Minimalist, coffee and Red Bull lover

 🎸 Acoustic guitar player, but hoping to get an electric guitar (Fender Mustang plz) this year 🥺